 Saint Louis County Animal Care and Control Services have a big job - to assure that pets and people live together in safety and harmony - and that ALL pets receive proper care and housing.
-As part of your Health Department, Animal Control officers are in action every day, handling many routine as well as emergency situations with pets and wild animals.
+As part of your Public Health Department, Animal Control officers are in action every day, handling many routine as well as emergency situations with pets and wild animals.

 One of the most important things that Animal Control officers do is investigate animal bites.
 Rabies is transmitted by wild and domestic animal bites and is usually fatal.
 Officers place animals that have bitten people under observation to ensure the threat of rabies is reduced.